 They're usually installed on underlay, which provides good noise insulation for use in multi-storey apartment buildings and homes.

-Because floating floors aren't nailed down like conventional floorboards, any movement in the boards is spread across the entire floor, which makes gaps less likely to appear.
+Because floating floors aren't nailed down like conventional floorboards, any movement in the boards is spread across the entire floor, which makes gaps less likely to appear, however they are less popular these days due to the click clack noise that develops when gaps do appear.

 Timber floating floors consist of tongue-and-groove boards made from a thin layer of softwood or hardwood bonded to a high-density fibreboard substrate.
 They're often pre-coated to enhance their wearability (polyurethane is common), but it's possible to coat after installation.
 They can also be sanded back and refurbished if necessary.